ShaulAb/pd2pl/docs/CORE_CONCEPTS.md

     3. Constructs new AST nodes representing the Polars operation.
     4. Returns the new Polars AST node(s), which replace the original pandas node(s) in the tree.
     5. If a node is not pandas-related, it's typically returned unchanged or its children are visited recursively.
+*   **Centralized inplace Handling**: The transformer implements a centralized mechanism for handling `inplace=True` parameters, which are common in pandas but don't have direct Polars equivalents:
+    1. When a method with `inplace=True` is detected, the parameter is removed from the kwargs.
+    2. The resulting Polars operation is wrapped in an assignment expression that reassigns the result back to the original variable.
+    3. This approach ensures a consistent translation pattern for all methods that support inplace operations, without requiring special handling in each individual method mapping.

 ## 3. The Mapping System (`pd2pl/mapping/`)